maxwellcoghlan/maxwellcoghlan.github.io/_posts/example-post.md

 ## Introducing Flex, a Jekyll theme

-Information about 2 myself. maybe a picture of myself or something like that
+Information aboudft 2 myself. maybe a picture of myself or something like that

 ## Open Sourced on GitHub